Nzavo/Customer-Analytics-XYZ-Insurance/README.md

 - **sql/**: SQL scripts for table creation, view definitions, and indexing.
 - **360° Customer Dashboard.pbix**: Power BI report for the 360° dashboards.

+## 📽️ Dashboard Walkthrough (Video)
+Want a quick tour of the dashboard?
+👉 Watch the video walkthrough here (Documentationn/Dashboard-Walkthrough.mp4)

 ## How to Use

 1. **Generate Data**